Analyze Multiple Segments: Why do it?

 How to Choose More than One Segment for Your Report

 There are several ways that NEXT Analytics software allows you to select which Segments are included in a report.

 You can see that the default is a Single Segment.

 You can add that segment, plus others, to a list, and use a Saved List.

 You can also specify “All Segments” and exclude any that are in the list.

 Distribute Your Findings

-After your analysis is complete, you can easily distribute dashboards that show multiple Google Analytics Views by using the following services (with the click of a single button).
+After your analysis is complete, you can easily distribute reports and dashboards that let people analyze multiple segments.

 - Google Spreadsheet; or